rasteric/z3s5-lisp/docs/usermanual/manual0.md

 ## Error Handling

-Error handling is very rudimentary in Z3S5 Lisp.
 There are no continuations and there is no fancy stuff like dynamic wind.
 Instead, there are primitives like `push-error-handler` and `pop-error-handler` and macros such as `with-final` and `with-error-handler`.

 ## Debugging